Rishika92/STUDENT_MANAGEMENT_JAVA/README.md

 A simple console-based Student Management System built using Core Java, JDBC, and MySQL.
 This project allows you to perform CRUD operations on student records.

-Features
-✅ Add Student
+Features:

-Add a new student with roll number, name, department, and marks.
+1. Add Student: Add a new student with roll number, name, department, and marks.

-✅ View All Students

-Displays all student records stored in the database.
+2. View All Students: Displays all student records stored in the database.

-✅ Search Student

-Search a student by roll number.
+3. Search Student:  Search a student by roll number.

-✅ Update Marks

-Update the marks of an existing student.
+4. Update Marks: Update the marks of an existing student.

-✅ Delete Student

-Remove a student from the database.
+5. Delete Student: Remove a student from the database.

-Technologies Used
+Technologies Used:

 Java (JDK 17+ or 21+)